What is Endometriosis?

 Endometriosis is when cells that normally grow inside the uterus grow outside of it because the immune system fails to get rid of endometrial tissue.
 Endometriosis can run in families, so if you have a grandmother, mother, or sister with endometriosis you may be more likely to be diagnosed.

 It is important to understand that endometriosis and endometrial cancer are NOT the same thing.
 Endometrial cancer is a cancer that grows on the lining of the inside of the uterus.
 Endometriosis is not cancer, however having endometriosis does lead to a slightly increased risk for ovarian cancer.
 Staying up to date on wellness checks and preventative care can help ensure you stay happy and healthy.
-The Kaldas Center is nationally recognized for its work in endometriosis, and have helped countless women reclaim their lives.
+The Kaldas Center is nationally recognized for its work in endometriosis, and have helped countless women treat endometriosis and reclaim their lives.
 We are sensitive to our patient’s needs, and even wrote this helpful blog post called “What Women with Endometriosis Want You to Know”

 The main symptom of endometriosis are;

 - Mild to severe pain or cramping in the pelvic area